Getting to work

-Why not work out your commuting costs per month by dividing any annual fees by twelve, adding your fuel expenditure, and comparing this it against your monthly salary.
+Why not work out your commuting costs by dividing any annual fees by twelve, adding your fuel expenditure, and comparing this it against your monthly salary.
 If the number you see makes your eyes water a little, there are a number of ways you can bring the cost down.

 - If you drive, find out how you can be more fuel-efficient and reduce wear on your engine, or consider splitting the cost by car-sharing.

-- You could also switch the way you travel and try walking or cycling more.
+- You could also switch the way you travel and try walking or cycling more to make significant savings.